Skiing in Europe should be on every skier's list. The Alps of Austria,

 and the après ski is legendary - after all - the Europeans invited it!
 Many European ski resorts are

-interconnected by modern lifts and offer a regional ski pass, like in the US at Big Sky and
+interconnected by modern lifts and offer a regional ski pass, like in the US at Big Sky Moonlight

-Alta in Utah, but on a much grander scale.
+Alta in Utah, but on a much grander scale linking four or five villages.
 If you are considering, or better yet

 - planning, a ski trip to the Alps, see our